kensho-technologies/graphql-compiler/README.md

   'Animal' and end at a vertex of type 'BirthEvent'.
 3. get_distinct_field_values_count(vertex, field):
   Given a vertex class, and a property field on that vertex class, return how many distinct values the given property field has.
-E.g. If get_distinct_field_values_count('Animal', 'name') is called, and there are 3 animals, two with name 'A', and one called 'B', there are 2 distinct values for an Animal's name.
+E.g. If get_distinct_field_values_count('Animal', 'name') is called, and there are 3 animals, two named 'Alice', and one called 'Bob', then the result should be 2, as there are 2 distinct values for an Animal's name.

 ### Usage of query cost estimation